Temasys/AdapterJS/README.md

 handles all MediaStream and DataChannel differences for interopability cross-browsers. method has to be called before sending the acknowledge to create the offer and before creating the offer.

+__Check which Peer creates the Offer__

-for Firefox (not 30+) and Chrome interopability, MozDontOfferDataChannel has to be used, which destroys the ability of it establishing a DataChannel connection, hence Chrome or other browser has to be the one creating the offer in-order for a Firefox to Chrome interopability. use this helper function to manage all interopability for Chrome to Firefox MediaStream and DataChannel connection
+For Firefox (not 30+) and Chrome MediaStream interopability, _``MozDontOfferDataChannel``_ has to be used, and hence Firefox cannot establish a DataChannel connection as an offerer, and results in no DataChannel connection.
+To achieve both MediaStream and DataChannel connection interopability, Chrome or other browsers has to be the one creating the offer.

 ```javascript
 // Right now we are not yet doing the offer.
 We are just checking if we should be the offerer instead of